 In a series abstract reasoning question, you are presented with 4 to 5 boxes in a line.
 The individual boxes contain a series of ever-evolving figures.
 For example, there may be one black square and four white circles in the first box.
 The pattern could be an increase in the number of black figures by one for each step in the series.
 Thus, the pattern in the second box would be two black figures, three black figures in the third box and so on.

 Alternatively, the pattern in the second box could shift such that the colour moves along one place in the series.
 Thus, the single black square would become a white square and the first white circle would become black.

-“Complete the pattern” abstract reasoning practice
+“Complete the pattern” abstract reasoning test tips